Square Yard Calculator

 To use the square yard calculator, all you need to do is enter a few key measurements of your surface.
-There are twelve different shapes that you can choose from; once you enter your values (for example length, width, radius, angle...), the calculator will give you the total area of your surface in square yards.
+There are twelve different shapes that you can choose from; once you enter your values (for example, length, width, radius, and angle), the calculator will give you the total area of your surface in square yards.
 Of course, you can choose to use different units at your convenience.

 For example, let’s say your room measures 18 ft long and 12 ft wide.
-To get the total area of the room, you enter the length and width in their corresponding fields and the calculator will give you the answer in the field Area.
-In this case: Area = 24 yd2.
+To get the total area of the room, you enter the length and width in their corresponding fields, and the calculator will give you the answer in the field Area.
+In this case: Area = 24 square yards.

-Maybe you are wondering what’s a square yard, and how does it relate to a yard, or to other units like square ft?
+Maybe you are wondering what’s a square yard and how does it relate to a yard or to other units like square feet?

 18/3 = 6).
 And that’s basically how the first part of this square yard calculator works.

-If you need to calculate the cost of working on your surface, like tiling a room for example, you can enter the unit cost of your material in the field Unit area material price, and the cost of labor in the field Unit area labor cost; the calculator will give you an estimation of the cost of your project in the field Total price.
+If you need to calculate the cost of working on your surface, like tiling a room, for example (see more details about tiling in our tile calculator), you can enter the unit cost of your material in the field Unit area material price, and the cost of labor in the field Unit area labor cost; the calculator will give you an estimation of the cost of your project in the field Total price.

 Use as border and skirting calculator